FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Introduction

 In this work we present a method to modify models' architectures to use available activations for the next computation at the onset of the communication call, which may be outdated or partially materialized, in order to avoid the blocking communication and start the next computation during the communication operation.
 We name our approach FarSkip-Collective as we start the next computation immediately using available activations and run the communication collective in parallel, far-skipping the communicated result to the residual of the next layer and making that activation available for future layers.
 By running communication overlapped with computation, as long as the duration of the computation leading up to the next residual is longer than the communication we avoid idle compute time.

 Mathematically, FarSkip-Collective is ``dropping'' connections of the network as the input to the next computation is now a residual which does not include the latest communicated output block.
 Characteristically, this can damage the capabilities of the model architecture.
-We therefore focus on evaluating whether the modified architecture connectivity can perform on par with regular MoE connectivity and study the capabilities of models exhaustively over a wide array of evaluations and model scales.
+We therefore focus on evaluating whether the modified architecture connectivity can perform comparably with regular MoE connectivity and study the capabilities of models exhaustively over a wide array of evaluations and model scales.

-By developing FarSkip-Collective Self-Distill (FCSD) we answer in the affirmative, demonstrating that state-of-the-art open-source MoE models of scales ranging from 16B to 109B can be fully converted into FarSkip-Collective models with minimal loss of capabilities of the model with a maximum average performance drop of 2.5\% across the three models \cite{qwen3technicalreport,meta2025llama4,deepseekv2} each benchmarked over eleven evaluation datasets.
-FCSD is a simple yet effective knowledge distillation recipe we identified via a systemic study which can be applied to any model with the absence of a powerful teacher.
+By developing FarSkip-Collective Self-Distill (FCSD) we answer in the affirmative, demonstrating that state-of-the-art open-source MoE models of scales ranging from 16B to 109B can be fully converted into FarSkip-Collective models with minimal loss of capabilities of the model demonstrated at varying scales \cite{qwen3technicalreport,meta2025llama4,deepseekv2}.
+FCSD is a simple yet effective knowledge distillation recipe we identified via a systematic study which can be applied to any model with the absence of a powerful teacher.
+In addition, when ablating the FarSkip-Collective architecture by pretraining from scratch, we observe on-par performance at the 16B model scale, further corroborating the viability of the architecture.